José A. Cabranes: Federal judicial service

 In 1979, Cabranes was in the unusual position of being seriously considered for a federal district judgeship in two different states, New York and Connecticut.
-Both Senators Daniel Patrick Moynihan of New York and Abraham A. Ribicoff of Connecticut were reported to have offered to recommend his appointment to President Carter.
+Both Senators Daniel Patrick Moynihan of New York and Abraham Ribicoff of Connecticut were reported to have offered to recommend his appointment to President Carter.

 Eventually opting for Connecticut, Cabranes accepted the offer of sponsorship of Senator Abraham A. Ribicoff.
 President Jimmy Carter nominated Cabranes on November 6, 1979 to the United States District Court for the District of Connecticut.
 Cabranes was unanimously confirmed on December 10, 1979, thus becoming the first Puerto Rican to serve as a federal judge in the continental United States.
 He received his commission on December 10, 1979.
 His service as a district court judge was terminated on August 12, 1994 when he was elevated to the United States Court of Appeals for the Second Circuit.

 While serving on the District Court, Cabranes was elected by the Judicial Conference of the United States to the Board of the Federal Judicial Center, the educational arm of the federal judiciary whose chairman is the Chief Justice of the United States.
 In 1988, Chief Justice Rehnquist named Cabranes as one of five federal judges on the Federal Courts Study Committee, a fifteen-member commission created by Act of Congress to study the administration of the federal courts.

 In 1994, it was Senator Moynihan who made possible Cabranes's elevation to the United States Court of Appeals.
 Moynihan recommended Cabranes for a New York seat on that Court and on May 24, 1994, President Bill Clinton nominated him to serve on the United States Court of Appeals for the Second Circuit, based in New York.
 His nomination was confirmed unanimously by the U.S. Senate on August 9, 1994.
 Cabranes thus became the second Puerto Rican named to a U.S. Court of Appeals, after Juan R. Torruella who had been appointed by Ronald Reagan in 1984 to the First Circuit.
 Cabranes also became the first Hispanic judge to serve on the Second Circuit.
 He received his commission on August 10, 1994.

 Contemporary news accounts reported that in 1993 Cabranes was considered by President Clinton for appointment to the seat on the Supreme Court of the United States that ultimately went to Ruth Bader Ginsburg.
 Had he been appointed, Cabranes would have been the first Hispanic Supreme Court justice.
 These reports are confirmed in the memoir of former Clinton administration adviser George Stephanopoulos, All Too Human: A Political Education.
 Newspaper accounts in 1994 likewise reported that Cabranes was considered for the vacancy created by the retirement of Justice Harry Blackmun, which ultimately was filled by Stephen Breyer.

 On August 9, 2013, Cabranes was designated by the Chief Justice of the United States to a seven-year term as one of the three judges on the Foreign Intelligence Surveillance Court of Review.